juancarlospaco/faster-than-requests/README.md

 **Description:**
 Multi-Tag Ready-Made URL-Deduplicating Web Scraper from a list of URLs.

+You can think of this scraper as a parallel evolution of the original scraper.

 **Arguments:**
 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["http://example.io"]`.
 - `list_of_tags` List of HTML Tags to parse, List type, optional, defaults to `["a"]` being Links, example `["h1", "h2"]`.
 - `case_insensitive` Case Insensitive, `True` for Case Insensitive, boolean type, optional, defaults to `True`, example `True`.
 - `deduplicate_urls` Deduplicate `list_of_urls` removing repeated URLs, boolean type, optional, defaults to `False`, example `False`.
+- `delay` Delay between a download and the next one, MicroSeconds precision (1000 = 1 Second), integer type, optional, defaults to `0`, must be a positive integer value, example `42`.
+- `threads` Passing `threads = True` uses Multi-Threading, `threads = False` will Not use Multi-Threading, boolean type, optional, omitting it will Not use Multi-Threading.

 Examples: